Unknown's avatar

 How come animals keep wandering into all my novels?

 I’m working on my newest novel, and it suddenly occurred to me that another animal had wandered into my work in progress.
-This shouldn’t come as a surprise considering the large role that animals have played in my life.
+This shouldn’t surprise me, considering the prominent role that animals have played in my life.
 Still, it occurred to me that inserting various species into my novels has not been a conscious choice.

-Most of my life, there have been one or more animals in the house.
+Most of my life, animals have been in my house.

 I arrived in California just in time to spend my teenage years, the 1960s, in a rural agricultural area amid apricot and prune orchards, which has since transformed into an area for growing semiconductors known as Silicon Valley.